PJLab-ADG/SensorsCalibration/lidar2lidar/README.md

 1. Ensure that the ground is sufficiently flat
 2. Ensure that there are enough features around, such as walls, lane lines, poles, stationary vehicles, etc.
 3. Try not to have dynamic objects around, such as vehicles, etc.
-4. There are six point cloud registration methods, which can be selected according to different calibration environments.

 ## Usage